 The AUC regulates Alberta's investor-owned utilities.

 In any proposed project requiring an Environmental Impact Assessment (EIA) report, the Alberta government and the AER work together to ensure the report contains all necessary and required information.

 - Alberta Air Emission Standards for Electricity Generation and Alberta Air Emission Guidelines for Electricity Generation

 Natural Resources Sector

 The Natural Resources Conservation Board (NRCB) regulates natural resource development projects and agricultural confined feeding operations.
-If the project requires an EIA report, the NRCB works with AEP to ensure the report provides the information required.
+If the project requires an EIA report, the NRCB works with the Alberta government to ensure the report provides the information required.

 - Emission Guidelines for Oxides of Nitrogen (NOx) for New Boilers, Heaters and Turbines Using Gaseous Fuels Based on a Review of Best Available Technology Economically Achievable (BATEA)

 - Guidance on Air Emissions and Monitoring Requirements during Combustion of Non-Gaseous Fuels

 - Guidelines for the Location of Stationary Bulk Ammonia Storage Facilities